andris9/luukere/README.md

 ### Generate Skeleton App

-    luukere -n "my-test-app" -d "My Awesome Server App"
+    luukere -a "my-test-app" -d "My Awesome Server App"

 Where

-  * **-n** identifies the name of the app (this is used as a folder name, so don't use spaces etc.)
+  * **-a** identifies the app name (this is used as a folder name, so don't use spaces etc.)
   * **-d** describes the created app

 ## Building the App